Death Valley National Park is known for its many superlatives:

 Amargosa Opera House

-When you get to the Death Valley Junction, you will see Amargosa Opera House.
+When you get to the Death Valley Junction located near the eastern entrance of the park, you will see Amargosa Opera House.

 Although you might think that it’s just a crumbling old building, Amargosa Opera houses a hotel and a cultural center where ballet performances are hosted during a specific season.